zenglenn42/CityMatch/README.md

 Sure, I can see all the column headers now, but there's room for just _one_ row of city data, frustrating one's ability to make proximate comparisons to other cities.
 Plus the scroll region is so small, it's almost too annoying to use.

+Basically, my phone's browser is consuming some of those ```100vw x 100vh``` viewport units with screen elements such as smart-search windows and bottom toolbars, exacerbating some tone-deaf design choices I'm defaulting to on mobile.

 The victory lap becomes an unexpected mini-descent into the [Kübler-Ross model of grief](https://www.mcgill.ca/oss/article/health-history/its-time-let-five-stages-grief-die):

 * ```denial```